sjulier/Refactored_ORB_SLAM2/README.md

 ### Windows 10/11 build

-Windows 10/11 is a more challenging OS to build on because it doesn't have hard standards for how to lay out build and install.
+Windows 10/11 is a more challenging OS to build on because it doesn't have standard locations for where to have dependent and system level libraries.
 We use `vcpkg` (https://github.com/microsoft/vcpkg) but other package management systems are available.

 You need to install [git](https://git-scm.com/downloads), [Visual Studio](https://visualstudio.microsoft.com/vs/community/) and [vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-powershell).